bioinfo-pf-curie/geniac/utils/docs/process.rst

 `Is it available only as a binary or as an executable script?`
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-* `Yes`, it is available as a binary (but without source code available) or as an executable script (shell, python, perl), then see :ref:`process-exec`
+* `Yes`, it is available as a binary (but without source code available) or as an executable script (shell, python, perl), then see :ref:`process-exec`.

 `Is the source code available?`
 +++++++++++++++++++++++++++++++